theogravity/codius-hello-world/README.md

 - The app is a simple node.js application, which will launch a web server, displaying a hello world page.
 - The app is packaged into a docker image, which gets uploaded to Docker Hub.
 - The [Codius manifest file](https://github.com/codius/manifest) outlines the docker image(s) you want to run, which you use the `codius` client to upload to a Codius host (a server running `codiusd`).
 - A price to pay for running the containers is negogiated between the host and the client.
-Once the price is settled on, the host reads the uploaded manifest file, downloads the image from Docker Host, and runs the container.
+Once the price is settled on, the host reads the uploaded manifest file, downloads the image from Docker Hub, and runs the container.
 - A random URL is generated and sent to the client, which the user then can use to interact with the container.

 Scripts are provided to: